In 2017, I skipped writing about my best travel experiences of the year for the first time since I began the annual

 My last stop of the European trip was New York City to visit my brother and friends, plus check out some more bars and restaurants for Feastio.

-I once again had a positive experience flying a Norwegian Air Dreamliner from Barcelona to NYC.
+I had a positive experience flying a Norwegian Air Dreamliner from Barcelona to NYC.

 Overall, 2018 was a blast!
 I revisited many of my favorite countries, including Peru, Colombia, and Italy, plus I finally got my butt to Cuba and San Diego.

 In 2019, you can expect more of the same from me, plus guest posts from fellow travel bloggers and writers.